Retro Movie Candy Box

 The Mouthwatering Story of Retro Movie Candy

-It all started in the late 1800s when vendors sold popcorn and peanuts outside moving picture establishments.
+It all started in the late 1800s when vendors sold snacks such as peanuts outside moving picture establishments.
 During the Depression, theater owners got wise, opening concession stands to sell candy bars – which originated in 1912 and exploded after WWI, gum candies, and chocolate covered fruits and nuts.

 Charlie Chaplin’s Licorice Boot

 Around 1925, Charlie Chaplin called the American Licorice Company and said he needed an edible boot for his movie “The Gold Rush.”
 The company complied and made him a licorice boot with string licorice laces which he ate like spaghetti.
 Sweet, silly, and fun!

 Postwar Retro Movie Candy Explosion

 Sales dipped during WWII, but – never fear! – sales returned soon after!
 Old time retro candies such as Mike n’ Ikes and nonpareils AKA Snow Caps made their way to theater lobby concession stands.
 Flash forward and enter Sour Patch Kids (originally called Mars Men!), malted milk balls AKA Whoppers, and other “fab” treats.